Distributed energy resources

 While DER provides a range of benefits, it also includes a range of relatively new and developing technologies.
 Power systems and networks need to adjust to the effects of these new technologies.
 It is important that these initial issues are recognised and addressed, in order to ensure that the benefits of DER can be fully realised.

 The AEMC is addressing these issues through a number of processes.
 Generally, our approach seeks to promote the development of DER where it represents the most efficient and lowest cost solution to meeting community demand for electricity services.
-We are also seeking to identify how the full value of DG can be recognised and captured across the market supply chain.
+We are also seeking to identify how the full value of distributed generation can be recognised and captured across the market supply chain.

 |Classification||Technical definition||Typical installation|